 - Double Pane: Most modern windows have two layers of glass with a gap in between, known as double-pane or insulated glass, which provides better insulation and soundproofing.

-Grilles (sometimes called muntins) are decorative pieces that divide the glass into smaller sections, creating patterns or grids.
+Grilles (sometimes called muntins) are decorative elements that divide the glass into smaller sections, creating patterns or grids.
 They are often used to enhance the aesthetic appeal of a window.

 Key Components: